 You can simply use a YAML map of values that will become your environment variables in the running deployed container.
 This is handy sometimes when you have simple and not sensitive variables you want to add to a container for deploy.

-file inside the running container
+Build a .env file inside the running container

-file existing in the running container, you may achieve so by using the env:
+If your application does rely on and requires a .env file existing in the running container, you may achieve so by using the env: entry:

 services: